← Back to Library

 3. Count the heads (Yang) and tails (Yin):

-Old Yang — maximum creative force.
-The answer is a clear, emphatic Yes.
+Old Yang — strong creative force.
+The reading leans clearly toward Yes.

 Young Yang — stable positive energy.
-The situation favors a Yes.
+The situation may support a Yes.

 Young Yin — stable receptive energy.
-The situation does not favor action.
+The situation may not favor action.

-For a more nuanced answer, generate a complete hexagram by tossing the three coins six times.
+For a more nuanced reading, generate a complete hexagram by tossing the three coins six times.
 Each toss creates one line of the hexagram, building from bottom to top.
-The resulting hexagram (1–64) carries a specific Yes/No tendency based on millennia of interpretation.
+The resulting hexagram (1–64) carries a traditional Yes/No tendency that should be read with the question context.

-The table below shows the traditional verdict for each hexagram.
-These are not arbitrary assignments — they are derived from the core judgment text (卦辞) written by King Wen of Zhou around 1050 BCE.
+The table below shows the traditional tendency for each hexagram.
+These are interpretive assignments drawn from the core judgment text (卦辞) attributed to King Wen of Zhou around 1050 BCE.

 THE MATHEMATICAL BALANCE